AverageMarcus/blog/src/posts/2021-08-10-job-hunting-hiring-during-a-pandemic.md

 While the video does allow both parties to pick up on non-verbal cues, it’s much more important that both can hear each other clearly so neither misunderstand.

 Google Meet is especially bad in this area from my experience.
 When the connection degrades it’s both the video and the audio that suffers, leading to several "sorry, can you repeat that please?”.
-In contrast I’ve found Zoom to fair quite well in this area as in a [default setup the audio is prioritised slightly higher than video and screen share traffic](https://support.zoom.us/hc/en-us/articles/207368756-Using-QoS-DSCP-Marking).
+In contrast I’ve found Zoom to fare quite well in this area as in a [default setup the audio is prioritised slightly higher than video and screen share traffic](https://support.zoom.us/hc/en-us/articles/207368756-Using-QoS-DSCP-Marking).

-If free / open source is more your thing then [Jitsi Meet](https://jitsi.org/jitsi-meet/) prioritises audio, even to the point where it’ll stop the video is required.
+If free / open source is more your thing then [Jitsi Meet](https://jitsi.org/jitsi-meet/) prioritises audio, even to the point where it’ll stop the video if required.

 On a similar note, make sure you have a stable internet connection and try to avoid tethering from a mobile where possible.
 If unavoidable make sure to let the other person know at the start and suggest switching to audio only.